|

 over my father's brutal insult

-as I drove away in my used VW Bug.
+as I drove away in my used VW Beetle.
 Without warning,

 my anger suddenly